Original Medicare (Parts A & B): Urgently Needed Care

 Immediate care is needed on the weekend

 Services must be immediately needed and medically necessary.
-If it is unreasonable given the circumstances to immediately obtain medical care from a network provider then the plan will cover the urgently needed services from a provider out-of-network.
+If it is unreasonable given the circumstances to immediately obtain medical care from an in-network provider then the plan will cover the urgently needed services from a provider out-of-network.